 |4.||Text ignoring whitespace: Text exact match and ignore all whitespaces||

 If the strings have identical sequences of characters, including inline tags and placeholders, would you like them to SmartMatch regardless of differences in whitespace?
 (Smartling will apply the SmartMatched translation while maintaining the whitespace from the source.)

 Whitespace excludes non-breaking space, as this is considered a character.

 |5.||Text ignore markup: Text exact match and ignore markup||Would you like strings with the same text and order of inline tags and placeholders to SmartMatch?||

 Strings will match if the sources are identical sequences of non-tag characters, and the number and position of inline tags are identical (the tags themselves can be different).

 |6.||Text ignore case: Text exact match and ignore uppercase and lowercase characters||Would you like the text to SmartMatch ignoring case?
 (Smartling will not maintain the case of the source characters in the translation.)||For example,

 "open box"However, if the source is lower-case, but is matched against a capitalized string, the translated string will also be capitalized.

-Each SmartMatch rule can be disabled or enabled with one of four results.
+Each SmartMatch rule can be enabled with one of the following results.

 - Published: Matching strings will bypass all workflow steps and immediately be published.